xtuml/bridgepoint/doc-bridgepoint/notes/8951_marking_editor/8951_marking_editor_dnt.md

   situation where the user wishes to mark the System Model.
 We need to make sure that the segment removal proposed in 6.3.3.2 does not interfere with marking the System Model.
+6.3.3.4  Comments __are not__ supported in this file.
-6.3.3.4  This file is loaded and persisted in an ordered way to minimize file differences when data is added and removed with the editor.
+6.3.3.5  This file is loaded and persisted in an ordered way to minimize file differences when data is added and removed with the editor.
 The primary sorting key is the model instance path.
 Entries with the same path are persisted together.
 Within the same path entries are persisted back out in the order in